Aghasemian/CommunityFitNet/README.md

 </p>

 ### Overfitting and Underfitting among different clustering algorithms
 <p align="justify">General algorithms like MDL, Bayesian methods and regularized-likelihood algorithms tend to perform very well under different settings and can be used as reference methods for comparing with new methods.
-Additionally, popular methods like Infomap and modularity tend to over-ﬁt in practice and are thus not generally reliable, at least under link prediction (Fig. 5 of the paper).
-However, when these more specialized methods are paired with their preferred inputs, they tend to perform much better (Fig. 8 of the paper).
+Additionally, popular methods like Infomap and modularity tend to over-ﬁt in practice and are thus not generally reliable, at least under link prediction (Fig. 4 of the paper).
+However, when these more specialized methods are paired with their preferred inputs, they tend to perform much better (Fig. 6 of the paper).
 Generally community detection algorithms can be categorized into two general settings of probabilistic and heuristic methods.
-This dichotomy can be seen in the hierarchical clustering of 16 state-of-the-art community detection algorithms (Fig. 4 of the paper).</p>
+This dichotomy can be seen in the hierarchical clustering of 16 state-of-the-art community detection algorithms (Fig. 3 of the paper).</p>

 <p align="center">
 <img src ="Images/Fig_LPLD_August_18_wdf_3.png" width=900><br>
-<b>Fig. 5 of the paper</b>
+<b>Fig. 4 of the paper</b>
 </p>

 <p align="center">
 <img src ="Images/Fig_LP_Aug_18_domain.png" width=900><br>
-<b>Fig. 8 of the paper</b>
+<b>Fig. 6 of the paper</b>
 </p>

 <p align="center">
 <img src="Images/hier_clus_algouts_c02_ami_Aug18.png" width=700><br>
-<b>Fig. 4 of the paper</b>
+<b>Fig. 3 of the paper</b>
 </p>

 ### Reference: